-I did my undergrad at Yale University, where I majored in Astrophysics.
+I was an undergrad at Yale University, where I majored in Astrophysics.
 I had the good fortune to first learn about galaxy evolution and low-mass galaxies from Marla Geha, who advised my undergraduate thesis.

 I grew up in Roseburg, Oregon.
-Besides astronomy, I enjoy hiking, cycling, cooking vegetarian food, and dialectical materialism.
+Besides astronomy, I like memes, hiking and cycling, running, chess, and food.